 Excellent pre-buff surface preparation starts with using the best abrasive belt that production will allow.

-Buffing compounds are used to buff and polish wheels to extend their effectiveness and help you accomplish your tasks more quickly.
+Buffing compounds are used to Buffing wheel and polish wheels to extend their effectiveness and help you accomplish your tasks more quickly.
 They are available altogether differing types and colors, each uniquely suited to an unusual aspect of the buffing, cutting, and polishing process.

 Some are rougher and can quickly remove scratches from various metal surfaces, while some are gentler and designed to supply a gorgeous and shining finish to your work.

 This compound is crammed with emery minerals to offer top-notch cutting qualities, making it the right compound for removing scratches, small pits, plating, paint, antiquing, lacquer, and more from metallic surfaces.
 For giant jobs and work that needs tons of labor to get rid of rough surfaces or deep scratches, you ought to always start with this compound because it'll prevent hours of labor and energy.
-It even creates the polishing process for you, typically leaving metals with a good shine on the surface once you are done.
+This Black Emery Compound creates the polishing process for you, typically leaving metals with a good shine on the surface once you are done.

 Greystar is meant for general purpose use; it's a superb cut while bringing out the right color all metals.
-This compound features a medium grade composition with fine and uniform abrasives.
+Gray Buffing Compound features a medium grade composition with fine and uniform abrasives.
 It's great for quick and efficient removal of the fire scale—best used on chrome steel with a more rigid wheel.

 White rouge compounds are an excellent finishing compound, particularly for harder metals like chrome and nickel-plated things.
-It'll provide a light-weight level of the leading edge to your wheel, giving those harder metals an excellent shine once you are finished.
+This White Rouge Buffing Compound provides a light-weight level of the leading edge to your wheel, giving those harder metals an excellent shine once you are finished.
 Also referred to as a blizzard compound and is often used to provide a final finish to harder metals or lighter cutting action on softer ones.

 This compound works within the same way that regular red rouge will: it gives an outstanding top quality polished finish to the metals that you use it with, and it's especially significant to be used on gold, silver, and other precious metals.
 What makes this compound unique from a typical red rouge is that it's also water-soluble, so it breaks down far more efficiently and maybe cleaned away just with water assistance.

 The red rouge compound is usually mentioned as jeweler's rouge because it's used extensively by jewelers.
 The unsurpassed level of top quality polishing provides gold, silver, and lots of other precious metals.
-This rouge will reveal every metal's true colors and shine like new in little or no time.
+This Jewelers Rouge Buffing will reveal every metal's true colors and shine like new in little or no time.
 It's also safe to use on pieces that have thin layers of plating.

 This green rouge may be a compound designed to supply a high luster finish on hard and soft metals.
 While this compound can quickly and safely be used on hard and soft metals, it works best on chrome, chrome steel, and platinum, which is why this compound is sometimes understood as a chrome steel compound.
 It'll leave a brighter and better finish than you'll get with a white rouge compound.